sprdrx/tumblr_backup/readme.md

 By default, a new folder with post data saved in individual HTML files will be created, and resources like images will be saved in appropriately named subfolders.
-The alternative is to save the post data in a single CSV file, behavior which you can specify via the command line option `csv` like so:
+You can also save the post data in a single CSV file by using the command line option `csv` like so:

 ```bash
 python tumblr_backup.py --csv=true example.tumblr.com